How to search in Front

 Click the search bar at the top of your Front inbox to pull up the search menu.
 Type in your keywords and you will see automatic suggestions in a dropdown; press Enter to see a full list of results.

 Search by inbox

-The dropdown menu at the left of the search bar gives you the option to choose between searching the inbox that you're currently viewing, your workspace, or All inboxes.
+The dropdown menu at the left of the search bar gives you the option to choose between searching the inbox that you're currently viewing, all items in your sidebar, or All inboxes.

 If you'd like to search a specific inbox, you can either:

-- Open the inbox in your workspace, then click the search bar and select the inbox from the dropdown, as shown in the screenshot above
+- Open the inbox in your sidebar, then click the search bar and select the inbox from the dropdown, as shown in the screenshot above

 - From any inbox, you can select All inboxes from the dropdown, then further refine your search by using the inbox search filter (explained below)

 When you click into the search bar, a list of Quick filters will appear.
 Click one of the filters to quickly filter your inbox.

 - Unread will return all currently unread messages